-Studies on women have not been done to see if nifedipine could make it harder for a woman to get pregnant.
+Studies have not been done to see if nifedipine could make it harder for a person to get pregnant.

-I am taking nifedipine, and I just found out that I am pregnant.
+I just found out I am pregnant.
 Should I stop taking nifedipine?

-Talk with your healthcare provider(s) before making any changes to this medication.
-It’s important to make sure any medical conditions you have are treated appropriately, especially during pregnancy.
-Uncontrolled high blood pressure during pregnancy can cause complications.
+Talk with your healthcare provider(s) before making any changes in how you take this medication.
+It is important to make sure any medical conditions you have are treated, especially during pregnancy.
+Uncontrolled high blood pressure during pregnancy can cause pregnancy complications.

 Does taking nifedipine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Two studies reported a higher number of miscarriages in pregnancies exposed to calcium channel blockers such as nifedipine when compared to pregnancies not exposed to calcium channel blockers.
-However, the rate of miscarriage among women using calcium channel blockers in the studies was not higher than that of the general population and may be related to the maternal disease rather than the medication used as treatment.
+Two studies reported a higher number of miscarriages in pregnancies exposed to calcium channel blockers, such as nifedipine, when compared to pregnancies not exposed to calcium channel blockers.
+However, the rate of miscarriage among women using calcium channel blockers in the studies was not higher than that of the general population.
+It is possible the miscarriages could be related to the disease being treated rather than the medication.

 Does taking nifedipine increase the chance of having a baby with a birth defect?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts with a 3-5% chance of having a baby with a birth defect.
+This is called the background risk.
 No well-controlled studies looking at the use of nifedipine in pregnancy have been done.
-There have been case reports of birth defects, including abnormal limbs and tooth anomalies.
-There have also been reports of normal outcomes with use of nifedipine in pregnancy.
 More information about the use of nifedipine in pregnancy is needed to understand if there are any increased risks to a pregnancy.
 It is important for you and your healthcare provider to consider the benefits of treating your condition during pregnancy and discuss the treatment plan that is right for you.

 Could nifedipine cause other pregnancy complications?

-Two studies reported that preterm delivery (before 37 weeks) and lower birth weight (less than 6lbs) were more common in patients treated with calcium channel blockers such as nifedipine.
-However, the authors suggest the cause of these complications is likely due to the maternal illnesses rather than to the medications used.
+Two studies reported that preterm delivery (delivery before 37 weeks) and lower birth weight (less than 6lbs) were more common in patients treated with calcium channel blockers such as nifedipine.
+However, the authors suggest the cause of these complications is likely due to the illnesses being treated rather than to the medications.

-It is known that complications can happen when a woman has uncontrolled high blood pressure during pregnancy.
-High blood pressure during pregnancy can increase the risk of heart disease, kidney disease, and stroke.
-Babies can be smaller than usual (growth restriction) or there can be a preterm delivery.
-The organ that provides oxygen and nutrients to your growing baby (placenta) may separate from the wall of the uterus too soon (placental abruption).
-Also, women with high blood pressure may develop pre-eclampsia (high blood pressure and problems with your organs).
-Pre-eclampsia can lead to seizures (called eclampsia).
-These conditions are serious and can be harmful to mother and baby.
+Uncontrolled high blood pressure during pregnancy has been associated with an increased chance of heart disease, kidney disease, and stroke in the pregnant person.
+In addition, babies can be smaller than usual (growth restriction) and have a higher chance of preterm delivery.
+Also, the placenta (organ that provides oxygen and nutrients to the growing baby) can separate from the wall of the uterus too soon (placental abruption).
+Women with high blood pressure may develop pre-eclampsia (high blood pressure and problems with the organs) that can lead to seizures (called eclampsia).
+These conditions are serious and can be harmful to the person who is pregnant and to the developing baby.

 Will taking nifedipine during pregnancy affect my baby’s behavior or cause learning problems?